Questions about Marital Mediation

 When is it important to see a marital therapist, or individual therapist?

-Many married couples use marital therapy and marital counseling when they are experiencing marital difficulties.
-Depending on the therapist, the style of therapy, and the ability of the couple to make changes, it can be an excellent way for a couple to work on their marriage.
+Depending on the therapist, the style of therapy, and the ability of the couple to make changes, marital therapy or marital counseling can be an excellent way for a couple to work on their marriage.

 Many people in marital mediation have, in the past, sought help through marital counseling, or are seeing a counselor or an individual therapist at the same time they are working with a marital mediator.
 Marriage is the most important personal and financial relationship you will have.
 It is important to use every resource available to preserve and improve it.